Avgånär

 Avgånär Sweden

-I decided to make another version of the app for the entire Sweden.
-The app is open source, so the idea is to be adaptable to other countries’ public transport as well.
+I decided to make another version of the app for entire Sweden.
+The app is open source, so the idea is to be replicable to other countries’ public transport as well.

 Process

-The Garmin ecosystem is very unstandardised, with different watches having different layouts and styles.
+The Garmin ecosystem is pretty unstandardised, with different watches having different layouts and styles.
 I settled on making it standard-compatible with one version of the OS, while keeping a unique flair.

 Mode selection